akrzelj-ossunist/storefront/README.md

 App created in NextJS with typescript and ESlint with function of listing and showing all products and detailed product page.
 Also you can add or remove products from cart.

+## First setup medusa

+1. Install PostgreSQL database <a href="https://www.postgresql.org/download/">Here</a>

+2. Install medusa backend for storefront
+   - npm i @medusajs/medusa-js
+   - medusa new my-medusa-store
+   - cd ./my-medusa-store
+   - medusa seed --seed-file=data/seed.json

 ## Getting started

 Prerequisite: Node Package Manager (npm) download can be found <a href="https://nodejs.org/en/download/">here</a>.

+1. Start PostgreSQL

+2. `medusa develop` to start backend side of app in backend folder

-1. Clone this repository `git clone https://github.com/akrzelj-ossunist/storefront`
+3. Clone this repository `git clone https://github.com/akrzelj-ossunist/storefront`

-2. `npm update` to install all required dependencies.
+4. `npm update` to install all required dependencies.

-3. `npm run dev` to start the application.
+5. `npm run dev` to start the application.
 As you make changes the website will be automatically reloaded.

-4. `localhost:3000` to see the app you have to go to this website.
+6. `localhost:3000` to see the app you have to go to this website.

 ## Libraries used for this app